Wrongful conviction of Juan Rivera: Trials

 Rivera was charged with first-degree murder on the basis of his confession.
 He was convicted in November 1993.
+In 1996, an appeals court reversed the verdict because of several errors, such as the judge allowing hearsay evidence and limiting the defense's opening statement.

-Rivera's first conviction was overturned and he was retried in 1998.
+Rivera's second trial took place in 1998.
 Taylor Arena, the child whom Staker had been babysitting, testified at this trial.
 Arena, who was 2 years old at the time of Staker's murder and 8 at the time of the retrial, testified that she remembered the events of the evening and identified Rivera as the man who had attacked Staker.
 After four days of deliberation, the jury acquitted him of the first-degree murder charge, but convicted him on three other murder counts.
-He was sentenced to life without parole.
+He was sentenced to life imprisonment without parole.
+In 2001, his conviction was upheld by an appeals court.

 DNA testing

 In 2004, Rivera filed a motion to test the DNA from the vaginal swabs taken from the crime scene.
 The motion was granted and DNA testing excluded Rivera as the source of the semen sample.
-Rivera's conviction was vacated a second time.
+In 2006, Rivera's conviction was vacated a second time.

 Despite the DNA evidence, prosecutors made the controversial decision to retry the case.
 They argued that Staker may have been sexually active or that lab technicians mishandled the DNA.
 Defense experts noted that if Staker had intercourse prior to the fatal attack, semen would have been found on her underwear.
 Tests on her undergarments were negative for sperm.
 Her twin sister denied that Holly was sexually active.

 On April 13, 2009, Rivera's third jury trial began.
 On May 8, the jury found Rivera guilty and he was sentenced to life in prison for the third time.